|

 The Timpanogos survivors having made their escape, Creer and his men rounded up what remained of their cattle and horses.
 The Timpanogos had left behind several camping items.
 There was a new lariat rope, knives, blankets, 16 saddles, and axes.
 Much of the items were gathered up, and they began to discuss which route they should take to get back home to Mapleton.
 Fearful of being attacked at night, it was argued that taking the easier way down Spanish Fork Canyon would be too dangerous, not knowing if Mountain and his warriors were still in the area.
 After much discussion, they decided to take the same trail back through Maple canyon.
 While Dimmick lay dying beneath the tree, he begged the men to shoot him.
 He was in so much pain.
 Around midnight, they built a liter to carry him on and began their trip over the summit and back to Mapleton, but near the top of the Mountain, Dimmick died.

 The posse arrived back in Springville about 3:am the next day, and the town came out to greet them.
 They were heralded as heroes.
 It was recorded in Springville history that Antonga Black Hawk was shot during the battle.
 They bragged that Creer had shot him with a rifle at a distance of 800 yards.
 Of course, none of this was true.
 It was Mountain, a friend of Chief Black Hawk.
 Black Hawk wasn't even there.
-He had been shot in the stomach at Gravely Ford just 16 days before, and was most likely mourning the murder of his father Sanpitch that had also occurred just days before.
+He had been shot in the stomach at Gravely Ford near Scipio just 16 days before, and most likely wasnt feeling well to engage in this battle, and he was mourning the murder of his father Sanpitch that had also occurred just days before.

 If we return to the site again and survey the distances, we discover that 800 yards is a very long distance to hit a target, even for an expert marksman.
 David, our surveyor, measured 800 yards with his surveying instrument, and a man at 800 yards away would appear to be about a half-inch tall in a rifle's sight with the naked eye.
 According to our expert marksman, today's high-powered rifles with high-powered scopes can hit a target at that distance, but with difficulty.
 We are talking over a hundred and thirty years ago, and while long rifles were accurate for around 300 yards, some say more, hitting a man on a horse at 800 yards would be a lucky shot.